SwissDataScienceCenter/renku/docs/developer/services/graph_services.rst

 .. uml:: ../../_static/uml/graph-events-status-sequence.uml

+**Subscription to unprocessed Commit Events**

+A process initiated and maintained by Triples Generator instances so Event Log can send them Events requiring generation of triples.

+.. uml:: ../../_static/uml/graph-commit-events-subscription-sequence.uml

 **Commit Events to RDF Triples**

 A process responsible for translating unprocessed Commit Events from the Event Log to RDF Triples in the RDF Store.
-This process runs continuously by polling the Event Log for Commit Events.
+This process runs continuously by polling the Event Log for unprocessed Commit Events.

 .. uml:: ../../_static/uml/graph-commit-event-sequence.uml